Chua’s squad relying on experience for semifinal push

 Head coach Angeline Chua believes that the team has benefited from its early arrival, which has allowed the players to acclimatize to the environment and bond well.

-With Samoa’s withdrawal, Fiji’s group consists of only three teams, leaving them to face the Cook Islands and Tonga, with the top two teams advancing to the semifinals.
+With Samoa’s withdrawal, Fiji’s group consists of only three teams, leaving them to face the Cook Islands and Tonga with top two teams advancing to the semifinals.

 Chua says that the young players on the team have matured, thanks to the experience they gained at the Women’s Nations Cup in Fiji.